 Put your skills at work.
 People aren’t going to come to you—you have to make them want to come.
 Try split test marketing, try interacting with your audience, just to make your business seem like it’s worth something.

 Act like your company is a billion dollar corporation.
 People don’t believe something’s expensive until they believe something’s expensive—treat your business in the same way.

-Now it's your turn.
-Please share with me how you have been able to percieve value in your market with the products and services that you offer.
+Please share with me how you have been able to perceive value in your market with the products and services that you offer.
 I look forward to reading them!